 - Opal (A Stone Possessing All the Colours) – Benjamin

-The Sefer Gematriot (43a-44b) takes these a step further, and in fact, assigns either healing or fortune properties to the twelve stones in the Ephod.
+The Sefer Gematriot (43a-44b) takes these a step further, and in fact, assigns either healing or fortune properties to the twelve stones of the Ephod.

-- Reuben’s ruby is said to assist with fertility and the prevention of miscarriage.
+- Reuben’s ruby assists with fertility and the prevention of miscarriage.